Articles Β» Email Database Β» Grocery Store Email List in 2026: Find 206,095 Verified Supermarket Contacts

 Live Scraping Pricing

 Scrap.io: ~$50 for 10,000 leads.
 Half a cent each.
-Because you're scraping live from Google Maps, bounce rates stay low.
+Because you're scraping live from Google Maps and the store's website, and filtering before you spend a credit, bounce rates stay low and you never pay for junk rows.

 Even at "only" 90% accuracy, 9,000 good contacts for $50 beats 7,000 good contacts for $600+.
 You don't need a spreadsheet to figure that out.

 There's also a hidden cost nobody mentions when you buy grocery store leads from traditional providers: your competitors probably bought the same list.
-BookYourData doesn't sell exclusive data — the same grocery store owner might get 10 cold emails from 10 different POS vendors who all bought the same CSV last month.
 With live scraping, you control the timing.
-Your list is extracted when you need it, filtered how you need it, and nobody else has the exact same combination of filters and geography.
+Your list is extracted when you need it, filtered how you need it, and nobody else has your exact combination of filters and geography.

 Legal Compliance: CAN-SPAM, GDPR, and State Laws

 Nobody's favorite topic.
-Skip it anyway and you're looking at fines up to $51,744 per individual email under CAN-SPAM (FTC).
+Skip it anyway and you're looking at fines up to $51,744 per individual email under CAN-SPAM (FTC; the cap is indexed annually).
 Per email.
 That number adds up horrifyingly fast.

 CAN-SPAM Requirements